People assume that if they’ve heard of you, you must be raking it in.

 Put up a website, master conversions and BAM, your bank account will turn into an ever-skyrocketing balance.

 Except, it rarely works that way, even if you do what you do well, and build a following.

 As far as income goes, I can’t complain—I’ve worked for myself a long time and have some semblance, as much as one can, of a steady income.
 But it’s all a balancing act.

 I also squirrel money away, like, well… a squirrel.

 I make enough to enjoy a comfortable life, and I don’t take that for granted—ever.
 More than half of my income comes from the web design work I do, which is why web design work comes before anything else (like writing or making new and fun creations).

-I consider web design my “day job” even though I work for myself.
-And as much as I enjoy it, I’m not 100% the boss of me, since I answer to my clients.
+I consider design and writing my “day job” even though I work for myself.
+And as much as I enjoy it, I’m not 100% the boss of me, since I answer to my customers.

 Let’s look at the life of one book (it could be any self-produced product, though).